 Biomedical Research: the area of science devoted to the study of the processes of life, the prevention and treatment of disease, and the genetic and environmental factors related to disease and health.

 New Biomedical Buildings need a process of engagement which details the scientific processes to inform the designers.
 Following this principle ensures that the barriers, key environmental requirements and safety elements are incorporated into the design from the start of the process.
+In order to aticulate the latter, CCTech consultants have developed a tried and tested detailed "Design Support Process".

 New Biomedical Buildings need large investment in both capital and ongoing operation costs.
 Crucial research outcomes, profitability in the private sector and attracting grants in the public sector - not to mention researcher’s professional reputations - all depend on the provision of suitable facilities in which to carry out their science.